andygarcia86/andygarcia86/README.md

 **SENIOR SOFTWARE ENGINEER**

 Working as a full-stack engineer.
-Working with .Net Core for the server side, Vue for the client side and MS SQL Server for database.
+Working with .Net Core for the server side, Vue 2 and 3 for the client side and MS SQL Server / PostgreSQL for database.
 Migrating a huge monolithic application to microservices.

 _[Tideily](https://www.tideily.com).
 Jan 2015 - Nov 2020_